tl;dr if you just want something like aws s3 cp cli, try gsutil rsync.

-At work one key item in our security team's sprint is properly utilizing and securing Google Cloud Platform (GCP).
+At work one key item of team's sprint is properly utilizing and securing Google Cloud Platform (GCP).

 For one of my projects, I'm learning GCP's Object Store called Google Cloud Storage (GCS).